pdveilleux/Weatherton/README.md

 ### Build steps

 1. Clone the repo.
 2. Run `./Scripts/setup-secrets.sh` from the local repository's root directory and enter the WeatherAPI key when prompted.
+A `Secrets.swift` file will be generated as a build phase.
 3. Open `Weatherton.xcodeproj`.
 4. Run the app.